microsoft/Low-Code/website/blog/2023-lcf/2023-02-09/part-2.md

 There's also a share icon in the same row as the save and publish icons.
 You can use that to share the app with your colleagues:

 ![Share app experience where you can share the app with a colleague, add an email message and an image](Part2-10-Share.png)

+## Completed solution

+The custom connector and the canvas app are available as a solution via [this link](../../../../resources/custom-connector-solution/Forem_1_0_0_0.zip).
+You can import the solution via the import solution functionality that is described [here](https://learn.microsoft.com/power-apps/maker/data-platform/import-update-export-solutions).

 And that also concludes this blog, hopefully this helps you when you start developing with Power Apps.
 Don't forget to check out the resources below!